 What about that driveline clunk?
 This occurs when the friction on the spline of the main shaft and the slip yoke is sliding over the top of each other without proper lubrication as your truck comes to a stop.
 These components designed to do this but GM has never really offered a solid solution to stopping this annoying problem.
 In fact, drivers often come to us with this complaint and indicate an audible “clunk” that can be a bit unnerving.
 A properly lubricated spline will eliminate this situation.

 Well, it’s certainly not engine oil!
 Hopefully, we’ve established by now that the 4WD system of your HD truck is a complicated piece of machinery that requires a specific type of fluid to operate at peak efficiency for the long haul.
-So, should simply use the ATF equivalent that’s specified from the factory?
-For GM, HD trucks, that would be Autotrak II and although Auto Trak II does cover 2 of the 3 items that are required in a great product, it doesn’t really address the driveline clunk that is so prominent on the trucks.
+So, should we simply use the ATF that’s specified from the factory?
+For GM, HD trucks, it doesn’t really address the driveline clunk that is so prominent on the trucks.
+Engine oil simply does not have the properties needed to address the wet clutches found in the synchronizer assembly or the clutch pack in the the Auto-4WD transfer cases.

 The solution?
 Merchant Automotive Performance Transfer Case Fluid.